kubeflow/examples/named_entity_recognition/documentation/step-3-upload-dataset.md

 > O - indicates that the token is outside of any entity not annotated

 ## Upload dataset
-Please [download](https://drive.google.com/open?id=1qNNaYguyH_xLfbqnR5ABuYrjblkUEr_z) the dataset and upload it to a Google Cloud Storage location.
+[Download](https://drive.google.com/open?id=1qNNaYguyH_xLfbqnR5ABuYrjblkUEr_z) the dataset and upload it to a Google Cloud Storage location.

 ```bash
 gsutil cp ner.csv gs://${BUCKET}/data/ner.csv